Skip to Main Content

 The tipped-worker minimum hourly cash wage in Maryland is $3.63.
 Md.
 Code, Lab. & Empl. § 3-419(c).

-For an employee who regularly receives more than $30 each month in tips and is informed by the employer about the tip credit provisions, an employer may apply a credit toward the hourly minimum wage due to the employee.
-See https://www.dllr.state.md.us/forms/esstipinfobrochure.pdf.
+For an employee who regularly receives more than $30 each month in tips and is informed by the employer about the tip credit provisions, an employer may apply a credit toward the hourly minimum wage due to the employee. https://www.dllr.state.md.us/forms/esstipinfobrochure.pdf.

-Subsequently, the tipped-worker maximum tip credit for employers with at least 15 employees is to rise to $9.62 on January 1, 2023; $10.37 on January 1, 2024; and $11.37 on January 1, 2025, based on a tipped-worker minimum hourly cash wage of $3.63. https://www.dllr.state.md.us/labor/wagepay/wptipped.shtml.
+The tipped-worker maximum tip credit for employers with at least 15 employees is $10.37 as of January 1, 2024, and then will increase to $11.37 on January 1, 2025, based on a tipped-worker minimum hourly cash wage of $3.63. https://www.dllr.state.md.us/labor/wagepay/wptipped.shtml.

-The tipped-worker maximum tip credit for employers with fewer than 15 employees is to rise to $9.17 on January 1, 2023; $9.77 on January 1, 2024; $10.37 on January 1, 2025; $10.97 on January 1, 2026; and $11.37 on July 1, 2026, based on a tipped-worker minimum hourly wage of $3.63.
+The tipped-worker maximum tip credit for employers with fewer than 15 employees is $9.77 as of January 1, 2024, and will rise to $10.37 on January 1, 2025; $10.97 on January 1, 2026; and $11.37 on July 1, 2026, based on a tipped-worker minimum hourly wage of $3.63.
 Id.

 Employees Under the Age of 18